dbt-labs/metricflow/README.md

 ### Tutorial

 ```
-> mf tutorial # optionally add `--skip-ds` if you have already confirmed your datawarehouse connection works
+> mf tutorial # optionally add `--skip-dw` if you have already confirmed your datawarehouse connection works
 ```

 For reference, the tutorial steps are below: